ContextualAI/HALOs/README.md

 ## Quickstart

 Let's say we want to implement a new HALO called Kahneman-Tversky optimization (KTO).
-This is already implemented in this repo based on the details in our [blog](), but let's pretend that it's not.
+This is already implemented in this repo based on the details in our [report](assets/report.pdf), but let's pretend that it's not.
 What should we do?

 1. First, create and activate the conda environment.